Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

-In particular, all bounded expansion classes are nowhere dense, while the converse is not true.
+See~\cite{NOdM12} for many equivalent notions.
 A graph class is \emph{somewhere dense} precisely when it is not nowhere dense.
-While in general a graph class with unbounded degeneracy is not necessarily somewhere dense, the negative proofs presented here show that members of the graph class contain large cliques \whp.
+While in general a graph class with unbounded degeneracy is not necessarily somewhere dense, the negative proofs presented here show that members of the graph class contain \whp~large cliques.
 This simultaneously implies unbounded degeneracy and that the class is somewhere dense (as a clique is a 0-subdivision of itself).
-Consequently, we prove a clear dichotomy: random intersection graphs are either have bounded expansion or they are somewhere dense.
+Consequently, we prove a clear dichotomy: random intersection graphs are either structurally sparse or somewhere dense.